mohammed183/re_vit/markdown/03-Experiments.md

 We have experimented with some fine-tuning hyperparameters that yielded good results, but we can explore more and try to improve the performance of the models.
 For example, we can try:

 -   Using **different learning rates** to see how sensitive the models are to this hyperparameter.
 A learning rate that is too high or too low can affect the convergence and accuracy of the models.
 -   Changing the **number of epochs** to see how it affects the final results.
-More epochs might lead to better results, but also increase the risk of overfitting or underfitting.
+Changing the number of epochs might lead to better results, but also increase the risk of overfitting or underfitting.
 -   Checking the **sensitivity of the model to the random seed** by changing it.
-The random seed can influence the initialization of the weights, the shuffling of the data, and the dropout rate.
+The random seed can influence the initialization of the weights and the shuffling of the data.
 Different seeds might result in different outcomes for the same model and dataset.

 The [**ConvNeXt**](https://arxiv.org/abs/2201.03545) paper was proposed after the **Vision Transformer (ViT)** model, which uses self-attention to process images. **ConvNeXt** combines the advantages of *ConvNets and self-supervised learning techniques*, such as masked autoencoders, to achieve better results than ViT.
 You can try to find the code and verify that these **CNNs** are actually able to get better results than ViT.
-You can use the [**ConvNeXt Code**](https://github.com/facebookresearch/ConvNeXt) from the official github.
+You can use the [**ConvNeXt Code**](https://github.com/facebookresearch/ConvNeXt) from the official github which contains this [notebook](https://colab.research.google.com/drive/1CBYTIZ4tBMsVL5cqu9N_-Q3TBprqsfEO?usp=sharing) where you can test the model.

 ***
 :::